markniu/Panda_LCD800480D/README.md

 [Download](https://drive.google.com/drive/folders/1toJU_dtaq2irLVg9aK6b8gs5-JVmY1cc?usp=sharing)

 ### Support OctoPrint
-you can control the octo printing from the lcd, or control the lcd printing from octopi.this function only works with PandaPi print mode.
+you can control the octo printing from the lcd, or control the lcd printing from octopi web page.this function only works with PandaPi print mode.

 ### Connect to PandaPI